Chennaipy/website/content/pages/_index.md

 # Documentation

-Welcome to the ChennaiPy documentation.
+Welcome to the Chennaipy documentation.
 Here you'll find guides, tutorials, and resources for the Chennai Python User Group.

 ## About Us

-- [About](/docs/about/) - Learn about the ChennaiPy community
+- [About](/docs/about/) - Learn about the Chennaipy community
 - [Team](/docs/team/) - Meet our volunteers and organizers
 - [Credits](/docs/credits/) - Acknowledgments and credits